jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-Five files are statically initalized in the `filesystem` array.
-The zeroth entry is a device file (which, you have already cleverly determined is likely for the mini uart device), which the remaining four are general purpose files.
-The `assign_filesystem` board-specific initalizer is called from `filesystem_init` in the [src/filesystem.c](code0/src/filesystem.c) module:
+Five files are statically initialized in the `filesystem` array.
+The zeroth entry is a device, while the remaining four are general purpose files.
+The `assign_filesystem` board-specific initializer is called from `filesystem_init` in the [src/filesystem.c](code0/src/filesystem.c) module:

 ```C
 static struct file **filesystem;